💳 Fintech · B2C · Payment Infrastructure

 Someone Else

-Send to a bank account
+Send to any bank account

 Amount